Zippe-type centrifuge: Centrifuge uranium enrichment

 where p is the pressure, r the variable radius and R its maximum, M the molecular mass, ω the angular velocity, k the Boltzmann constant and T the temperature.
 (This equation is similar to the barometric formula.)
-Writing this equation for oth isotopes and dividing, gives the (r-dependent) isotope ratio.
+Writing this equation for both isotopes and dividing, gives the (r-dependent) isotope ratio.
 It only contains ΔM (not the relative mass difference ΔM/M) in the exponent.
 The radial enrichment factor then results by dividing through the initial isotope ratio.
 To calculate the total enrichment in a countercurrent centrifuge of height H, one has to add a factor of H/(R√2) in the exponent.

 According to Glaser, early centrifuges had rotor diameters of 7.4 to 15 cm and lengths of 0.3 to 3.2 m, and the peripheral speed was 350 to 500 m/s.
 The modern centrifuge TC-21 of Urenco has a diameter of 20 cm and a length of more than 5 m, spinning with 770 m/s.
-Centrus (formerly Usec) plans a centrifuge with 60 cm diameter, 12 m height and 900 m/s peripheral speed.
+Centrus (formerly USEC) plans a centrifuge with 60 cm diameter, 12 m height and 900 m/s peripheral speed.

-A countercurrent of the gas is stimulated either mecanically or (less preferred) by a temperature gradient between the top and bottom of the rotor.
+A countercurrent of the gas is stimulated either mechanically or (less preferred) by a temperature gradient between the top and bottom of the rotor.
 With a countercurrent-to-feed ratio of 4, Glaser calculates a separation factor of 1,74 for a TC-21 centrifuge of 5 m height.
 Lowering this ratio (by increasing the feed) decreases the separation factor but increases the throughput and thus the productivity.

 To reduce friction, the rotor spins in a vacuum.
 Part of the rotor with the near-by housing acts as a molecular pump, which maintains the vacuum.
 A magnetic bearing holds the top of the rotor steady, and the only physical contact (necessary only during start-up) is the conical jewel bearing on which the rotor sits.
 Both bearings contain measures for damping vibrations.
 The three gas lines enter the rotor on its axis.